 TGbe editor: insert the following paragraph after paragraph 7 at Page 345 of P802.11be D1.1 (A non-AP EHT STA with dot11RestrictedTWTOptionImplemented…) as follows:

-If Trigger frame(s) are addressed to an r-TWT scheduled STA by an r-TWT scheduling AP in a restricted TWT service period with Broadcast TWT Recommendation field equal to 5, then at least one Trigger frame shall be an MU RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2(#4778)
+If Trigger frame(s) are addressed to an r-TWT scheduled STA by an r-TWT scheduling AP in a trigger-enabled restricted TWT service period negotiated with the r-TWT scheduled STA with Broadcast TWT Recommendation field equal to 5, then at least one Trigger frame shall be an MU RTS TXS Trigger frame with TXOP Sharing Mode subfield equal to 2.
+The r-TWT scheduling AP is not expected to schedule for transmission MU RTS TXS Trigger frames with TXOP Sharing Mode subfield to 2 that are addressed to an r-TWT scheduled STA which establishes membership in one or more r-TWT schedule(s) with Recommendation value 5 outside of the corresponding TWT SPs. (#4778)